InternLM/InternLM/agent/lagent.md

 ![image](https://github.com/InternLM/lagent/assets/24622904/3aebb8b4-07d1-42a2-9da3-46080c556f68)

-## Run a ReAct agent with InternLM-Chat
+## Run a ReAct agent with InternLM2-Chat

 **NOTE:** If you want to run a HuggingFace model, please run `pip install -e .[all]` first.